The 7 Best Windows File Explorer Alternatives and Replacements

-First, it’s portable.
+Firstly, it’s portable.
 That means you don’t need to worry about it not being available on other computers you have to use during the day.
-Just keep it loaded on your USB stick along with all your other useful portable apps.
+Just keep it loaded on your USB stick along with all your other useful portable apps .

-Second, it’s got a hugely impressive feature set that will appeal to both casual users and hardcore geeks.
+Secondly, it’s got an impressive feature set that will appeal to both casual users and hardcore geeks.

 For example, the explorer has tabbed browsing.
-The tabs function like a web browser’s tabs: you can reorder them, drag files between them, and even pre-configure them.
+The tabs function like a web browser’s tabs; you can reorder them, drag files between them, and pre-configure them.
 The app also boasts support for custom scripts, customizable fonts and colors, and secondary sorting.

 XYplorer has both a free and paid version.
 The paid costs $39.95 for a lifetime license.

 2. Directory Opus